 Number of Trunks: 1

-Tree Form Comments: A massive open grown specimen that has shed several large lateral limbs.
+Tree Form Comments: A massive open grown specimen.

 Champion Tree Score: 568